dimitri/pgloader/docs/ref/pgsql-citus-target.rst

    ;

-Everything works exactly the same way as when doing a PostgreSQL to PostgreSQL migration, with the added fonctionality of this new `distribute` command.
+Everything works exactly the same way as when doing a PostgreSQL to PostgreSQL migration, with the added functionality of this new `distribute` command.

 Distribute Command